 MIAMI – Today in Aviation, Airways celebrates Japan Airlines’ (JL) first post-war domestic service, Emirates Airlines’ (EK) first revenue flight, and the Airbus A380’s first commercial flight with Singapore Airlines (SQ).

-We take a closer look at these three flighs that took place on October 25, and the airlines that made them possible.
+We take a closer look at these three flights that took place today in 1951, 1985, and 2007, and the airlines that made them possible.